yastn/yastn/docs/source/theory/mps/basics.rst

                      |
                     d_j

-`YAMPS` allows to encode operators, e.g., Hamiltonian or other operators associated with expectation values, under open boundary condition.
+API allows to encode operators, e.g., Hamiltonian or other operators associated with expectation values, under open boundary condition.
 MPO with open boundary condition has a bond dimension `D=1` on the edges of the MPO chain.

 ::